ansible/ansible-documentation/docs/docsite/rst/collections_guide/collections_installing.rst

 Installing collections with signature verification
 ---------------------------------------------------

 If a collection has been signed by a :term:`distribution server`, the server will provide ASCII armored, detached signatures to verify the authenticity of the ``MANIFEST.json`` before using it to verify the collection's contents.
 This option is not available on all distribution servers.
-See :ref:`distributing_collections` for a table listing which servers support collection signing.
+See :ref:`distributing_collections` for a table listing the servers that support collection signing.

 To use signature verification for signed collections: